chadhietala/chadhietala.github.io/_posts/2014-6-5-Hidden-Gems-In-Chrome-Dev-Tools.markdown

 ##monitorEvents() and unmonitorEvents()

 If you ever had to `console.log` streams of events say `keydown`, you can simplify things by just using `monitorEvents`.
-This is a documented API but it's pretty awesome.
+This is a [documented API](https://developer.chrome.com/devtools/docs/commandline-api#monitoreventsobject-events) but it's pretty awesome and no one really talks about it.

 ```
 monitorEvents(window, 'resize');